marjanechoua/cognitive-research-hub/README.md

 * Export to BibTeX / RIS
 * Research projects and collections
 * Cross-device synchronization
+* More advanced knowledge graph visualization
+* Citation and reference relationships
+* Research timelines and reading progress

 ---

 ## Current Status

 The project is currently in active development.

-The core research management workflow is functional, including paper and concept management, relationships, visualization, analytics, persistent data storage with Supabase, and scientific paper search.
+The core research management workflow is functional, including:

-Paper–concept relationships are stored and synchronized through Supabase, allowing research data to persist across sessions and devices.
+* Paper management
+* Concept management
+* Paper-concept relationships
+* Concept relationships
+* Knowledge graph visualization
+* Research analytics
+* Persistent data storage with Supabase
+* Scientific paper search through OpenAlex
+* Research notes and analysis

-The application has now moved beyond browser-only local persistence and uses Supabase as its backend/database layer.
+The application has moved beyond browser-only persistence and now uses **Supabase as its backend and database layer**.
+Paper-concept relationships and concept relationships are persisted in the database, allowing the research knowledge base to survive across sessions and devices.

-The next development steps will focus on improving the research workflow, expanding the knowledge graph, and adding further research features.
+The next development steps will focus on improving the research workflow, expanding the knowledge graph, and adding further tools for reading, analyzing, and connecting scientific literature.